 Key Staff for SEND Miss Jayne Edwards SENDCo (Special Educational Needs & Disability Coordinator) and Early Years SEN Specialist

-We work closely with the SEN team at Worcester County Council.
-More information can be found by clicking on the local offer link: Worcestershire Local Offer
+We work closely with the SEN team at Worcestershire, Babcock Prime and various other agencies.
+More information can be found by clicking on the local offer link:

 Needs Register is a list of children who need extra help because they face challenges that affect their learning.

 children their area of difficulty is clear.
 With other children the

 actual difficulty is less clear, but because they are not making good

 progress, additional support needs to be put in place.

 placed on the Additional Needs Register because they have difficulties in any

 Communication and Interaction